 The benefits of artificial turf are numerous, and it’s great that you’re looking at installing some in your backyard or commercial space.
 While our artificial turf is extremely versatile, it’s essential that you install it correctly.

 For all you DIYers out there, we’ve put together a small and easy to follow guide on getting your artificial grass correctly installed.
-We know that there’s nothing worse than spending money on a product only to have the installation go horribly wrong, so follow the below guide when you install your fake grass and you’ll have a fantastic space that will last for years.
+We know that there’s nothing worse than spending money on a product only to have the installation go horribly wrong, so follow the below guide when you install your artificial grass and you’ll have a fantastic space that will last for years.

-Follow our simple artificial turf installation process
+Follow our simple artificial turf installation process:

 Step 1 – Inspect the surface

 We begin by assessing the site to establish the sub base required, this should be a MINIMUM 50mm of compacted crusher dust.
 Levels, depths and compaction rate are assessed to determine ratio of sub base materials.

 The existing lawn is removed and site excavated to required depth.
 The sub base is levelled graded and compacted to aid water flow to existing drains.
 This is an important step in your installation and failing to complete this properly can lead to flooding.

 Step 3 – Fit and secure fake grass

 The artificial turf is then fitted and secured.
 The method of securing the turf is determined by project site.